Monitor your credit score & affordability

 5 main Credit Club tools:

 I receive a monthly free email each month with updates on my scores.
+I am committed to improving this over the next year.

 MSE future plans include…

 - A free full credit report.
-You’ll be able to see your Experian Credit Report in detail too, to check line by line.
+You’ll be able to see your Experian Credit Report in detail, too, to check line by line.

-- How your scores have changed over time.
+- How have your scores changed over time?
 A timeline showing how each score has changed to monitor progress.